Roll's Regiment: French Revolutionary Wars

 The regiment was stationed in the Anglo-Corsican Kingdom from April to October 1796, prior to the British withdrawal from the island.
 It was then moved to Elba from which two companies conducted raids on the Tuscan coast in November 1796.
 Following the evacuation of that island in April 1797 the regiment was sent to Portugal where, in November 1798, it was reduced in strength to a single battalion.
 The regiment was at Minorca in September 1799 and Gibraltar in October 1800 before it was sent, under General Ralph Abercromby to fight French forces in Egypt.

-At this point De Roll appointed Jost Dürler, who commanded the rearguard of the Swiss during the defence of the Tuileries, as colonel – having previously served as a lieutenant-colonel.
+De Roll then appointed Jost Dürler who, having previously served as a lieutenant-colonel, commanded the rearguard of the Swiss during the defence of the Tuileries, as colonel.

 The regiment was engaged at the Battle of Alexandria on 21 March 1801 and performed commendably in action.
 Some of the officers were awarded the Order of the Crescent by Ottoman Sultan Selim III for their distinguished service.
 The regiment was accorded the honour of incorporating a sphinx and the Egypt battle honour onto their regimental colour.
+Dürler was killed at Alexandria and was replaced on 25 September 1802 by Alphonse, Baron de Sonneberg.

 The unit remained in Egypt until June 1803 when it returned to Gibraltar.
-Roll's Regiment suffered around 40% casualties in the Egyptian campaign and to augment its strength some French prisoners of war were recruited into its ranks, including at least 45 Poles.
-The battalion commanding officer Lieutenant-Colonel Jost Dürler was killed at Alexandria and was replaced on 25 September 1802 by Alphonse, Baron de Sonneberg.
+Having suffered around 40% casualties in the Egyptian campaign, Roll's Regiment augmented its strength when some French prisoners of war were recruited into its ranks, including at least 45 Poles.